akshell/docs/ref/ak/unittest.rst

 .. class:: TestClient(users=[], apps={})

-   A ``TestClient`` object emulates real application client, browser or another application.
+   A ``TestClient`` object emulates a real application client, a browser or another application.
 Via ``TestClient`` methods one could make requests and check for expected responses.
 A client is usually created in the :meth:`~TestCase.setUp` method of a particular :class:`TestCase` subclass.

    The :meth:`request` ``TestClient`` method creates a sandbox environment throughout a handling of a test request.
 It temporarily